eiedouno/PowerCompile/README.md

 # Windows Defender Flag
 I'm not paying for a cert.
 I'm just not.
 Download the ps1 file and convert itself to the exe.
 Hash it.
 It's the same thing.

 Windows Defender flags it because it is built in powershell and generates a "random" exe (which is the one you compiled).
+If you don't want to mess with it, just get the console version.
+For some reason, the console version isn't flagged.

 ##### Support for auto signing will come later.
 Needs admin access though.